 After Reset, the CPU will execute instructions from the lowest address in the Flash program memory, 0x0000.
-The Program Counter (PC) addresses the next instruction to be fetched.
+The program counter (PC) address the next instruction to be fetched.

-Program flow is supported by conditional and unconditional JUMP and CALL instructions, capable of addressing the whole address space directly.
-Most AVR instructions use a 16-bit word format, and a limited number use a 32-bit format.
+Program flow is supported by conditional and unconditional jump and call instructions, capable of addressing the whole address space directly.
+Most AVR instructions use a 16-bit word format, and a limited number uses a 32-bit format.

 During interrupts and subroutine calls, the return address PC is stored on the stack as a word pointer.
-The stack is allocated in the general data SRAM, and consequently, the stack size is only limited by the total SRAM size and the usage of the SRAM.
-After Reset, the Stack Pointer (SP) points to the highest address in the internal SRAM.
+The stack is allocated in the general data SRAM, and consequently the stack size is only limited by the total SRAM size and the usage of the SRAM.
+After Reset, the stack pointer (SP) points to the highest address in the internal SRAM.
 The SP is read/write accessible in the I/O memory space, enabling easy implementation of multiple stacks or stack areas.
 The data SRAM can easily be accessed through the five different addressing modes supported by the AVR CPU.